ALackey-ai/ALackey-ai.github.io/index.md

-Oh, and if your curious, this was part of a class where [this Professor](https://www.boisestate.edu/coen-cs/people/faculty/shane-panter/) had me do this.
+Oh, and if your curious, this was part of a class where [this Professor](https://www.boisestate.edu/coen-cs/people/faculty/shane-panter/) had me create this page.